2019 FA Cup final: Background

 Watford left-back José Holebas was sent off on the last day of the Premier League season in a 4–1 home defeat by West Ham United.
 The resulting one-match suspension would have ruled him out of the final but, on 13 May, the red card was rescinded, clearing him for selection.
 Deulofeu had recovered from a dead leg sustained against West Ham.
-The final was also slated to have been the Watford goalkeeper Heurelho Gomes' last professional football match as he announced his intention to retire at the end of the season.
+The final was also slated to have been the Watford goalkeeper Heurelho Gomes' last professional football match, after he announced his intention to retire at the end of the season.
 He was selected in preference to Ben Foster, and Adrian Mariappa replaced Christian Kabasele in Watford's defence.
 Manchester City were still without long-term injured Benjamin Mendy but both Fernandinho and De Bruyne were available for selection, the former having recovered from a knee injury while the latter was back from damaging his hamstring.
 Jesus was preferred up front with Agüero starting on the bench, along with De Bruyne.
 Watford played in their standard home kit of black and yellow stripes, black shorts and black socks while City's players wore light blue shirts, white shorts and white socks.